rackerlabs/support-how-to/content/cloud-servers/rackspace-open-cloud-reference-architecture.md

 ---

-This article presents a variety of cloud architectural configurations that you could for your business or personal project.
+This article presents a variety of cloud architectural configurations that you could use for your business or personal project.

 ### Basic cloud architecture